Teeboy Kamara: Youth career

+the South Australian Sports Institute and Australian Institute of Sport.

 Club career

 Adelaide United

 In 2011, Kamara signed with A-League club Adelaide United.
 He made his professional debut in the 2011-12 A-League season on 16 December 2011, in a round 11 clash against Gold Coast United making him the youngest player to make a senior appearance in the competition at 15 years and 212 days old.
-He also made an additional 2 appearances in the Asian Champions League for Adelaide.
+He also made an additional two appearances in the Asian Champions League for Adelaide.

-On 21 December 2011 it was announced he had signed a three-year senior contract with Adelaide United with the contract beginning on his 16th birthday.
+On 21 December 2011 it was announced he had signed a three-year senior contract with Adelaide United with the contract beginning on his 16th birthday, 18 May 2012.

-However, in spite of a promising start to his career, Kamara was sidelined with an undisclosed illness over a two-year period.
+However, in spite of a promising start to his career, Kamara was sidelined with what was later revealed to be hepatitis A over a two-year period.
+Having contracted the illness on a youth tour of China to play in the Weifang Cup, his illness became so severe that a liver transplant was considered by his physicians.
 He was eventually released from his contract by the club.

+State league career

-He was subsequently signed by Inglewood United to play in the NPL WA.
+Kamara was subsequently signed by Inglewood United to play in the NPL WA.

-Personal life

-In 2002 at the age of 6 he moved to Australia with his mother and siblings to escape the civil war in his homeland.
-His stepfather was the goalkeeper coach of the Liberia national football team.
+He has continued to feature for various clubs in the National Premier Leagues in both Victoria and Western Australia.

+Other appearances

+Kamara has played in the African Nations Cup of South Australia.